dotnwat/beals-conjecture/README.md

     return _libbeal.c_gcd(u, v)
 ```

-To actually perform the tests we can now do something like the following.
-Note the `test_specific` function where we had actually found a problem in one version of the algorithm on Wikipedia (the fix had already been added after I had snatched the code a while back):
+To actually perform the tests we can compute values in Python and compare the values to what is computed by the C versions.
+In the following snippet `__check` will use Python built-in function `pow` and compare to our implementation.
+We've removed some of the tests here (see `test.py`), but `test_random` effectively generates a large number of random values to check.
+Note the `test_specific` function where we had actually found a problem in one version of the algorithm on Wikipedia (the fix had already been added after I had snatched the code a while back).

 ```python
 class TestModPow(unittest.TestCase):